header-banner-vending_machine.jpg

 The vending industry today

-In fact, digital payment caused another big leap in the industry in 2006 allowing for more expensive merchandise to be sold as well.
+In fact, digital payment caused another giant leap in the industry in 2006, allowing for more expensive merchandise to be sold.

 We are now seeing machines selling electronics: those are called retail kiosks.
 In Japan, where there is a vending machine for every 20-30 citizens (that’s the highest density in the world!), you can find these kiosks for a whole range of products: from life animals (like fish), hot meals, and toilet paper to contraceptives, bicycles, lottery tickets, umbrellas and so on.